kubebuddy/kubebuddy.github.io/documents/docs-md/introduction.md

 - Discover how AI integrations can improve efficiency by offering real-time error diagnostics and suggestions.
 - Understand how KubeBuddy’s no-installation approach on Kubernetes cluster makes it easy to deploy as a web app anywhere without burdening your Kubernetes cluster.

+> **Permissions needed to connect/interact with Kubernetes clusters** KubeBuddy is designed to operate with read-only access to the Kubernetes clusters it connects to.
+This access level allows it to retrieve and display relevant information without making any changes to cluster resources.

 ## Getting Started

 Jump to the [Installation](#installation) section to set up KubeBuddy on your system.